Chicago/chicago.github.com/README.md

-twitter.github.com
+chicago.github.com
 ======

-The source code of http://twitter.github.com/
+To be the landing page for the Chicago GitHub projects based on source code of http://twitter.github.com/

 LICENSE
 ------------